duststorm/makehuman/trunk/makehuman/utils/fixmesh/Readme.txt

 ./fixall

 Transforms all targets in makehuman/data/targets directories and put the new targets in makehuman/utils/fixmesh/data/new/targets folder, from where it can be moved to the desired place.

+shapes.py

+In Blender, either exports all shapekeys (as .target files) and vertgroups (as .vgroup files) to a given directory; or, imports all target and vgroup files in the directory and apply them to your mesh.

+./fixshapes

+Transforms all target and vgroup files in the makehuman/data/target/shapes directory (which you put there with the shapes.py script) to the makehuman/utils/fixmesh/data/new/targets/shapes folder, from where it can be importet to the new mesh.
+For fixing a rigged character with shapekeys.

 Preparation.